cjimenez-tiempodev/hello-world/HTML5/README.md

 #### Semantic elements:
 A semantic element clearly describes its meaning to both the browser and the developer.
-Examples of non-semantic elements: <div> and <span> - Tells nothing about its content.
+Examples of non-semantic elements: 'div' and 'span' - Tells nothing about its content.

 header: 'Defines the header block for a document (or individual section)'
 footer: 'Identifies the footer block for the document (or and individual section)'